 While the basics of internet safety are obvious to most children and parents (e.g. “don’t give out your address to strangers”), it’s easier to overlook the detrimental psychological effects that social media can have on us.
 Below are some talking points parents can use to help their student develop a healthier relationship with social media:

 - Imagine your post being seen by the person you least want to see it.
 For example, if you’re posting a mean joke about a teacher, imagine that teacher reading it.
-If you excluded a friend from a party, imagine her response to seeing photos of that party before you post them.
+If you excluded a friend from a party, imagine her response to those party photos before you upload them.

-- Consider that just because you want to put something down in writing, that doesn’t mean that you need a limitless audience for it.
+- Just because you want to put something in writing, doesn’t mean you need a limitless audience for it.
 If you just write something in your journal, or in a text to one friend, that may scratch the same itch without leaving you open to public scrutiny.

 - Don’t put anything on the internet that you wouldn’t be willing to say in person.
 For example, if you wouldn’t tell a friend to her face that you’re angry with her, you shouldn’t be aggressively hinting about it on Snapchat.

 - Remember that people’s portrayals of their lives on social media are curated.
-Nobody is as effortlessly and consciously happy and beautiful as they appear on Instagram.
-Avoid comparing yourself to that fiction.
+Nobody is as effortlessly happy and beautiful as they appear on Instagram.
+Avoid comparing yourself to fiction.

 - Remember that everyone on the internet is a real person, with hardships and feelings every bit as real as your own.
-It’s easy to lash out at somebody online when they are just an avatar or a screen name; less so when you remember that they are a fully-formed individual, just like you.
+It’s easy to lash out at somebody online when they are just an avatar or a screen name.
+It becomes more difficult when you remember that they are a fully-formed individual, just like you.

 4. Have your own accounts on the same social platforms that your children use